GriffithsLab/whobpyt/doc/getting_started/running_in_codespaces.rst

 8. Once the environment is created, the python environment will install the necessary packages.
 This should take 4-5 minutes.
 9. Your configured codespace should be ready.
 Now you get a full VS Code environment in your browser.
 You can now explore the code, run the examples, and even edit the code and commit your changes back to the repo.

-Now you should be good to continue with the rest of the example code in the notebook, and experiment with new ideas.
+Now you should be good to continue with the rest of the example code in `.py` files, `.ipynb` notebooks, and experiment with new ideas.

-**Note**:
+**Notes**:

-The codespaces environment is ephemeral, meaning that it will be deleted after 30 minutes of inactivity.
+- The codespaces environment is ephemeral, meaning that it will be deleted after 30 minutes of inactivity.
 You can always create a new codespace from the same branch and continue your work.
 You can change this idle timeout settings according to [this guideline](https://docs.github.com/en/codespaces/customizing-your-codespace/setting-your-timeout-period-for-github-codespaces).
+- Given the full implementation of VS Code on the codespaces instance with a full Azure Virtual Machine (VM) in the backend, you can use the full power of VS Code, including the terminal, debugging, GitHub Copilot, and even the integrated Jupyter notebook.
+You can find more information about the VS Code integration with GitHub Codespaces [here](https://docs.github.com/en/codespaces/developing-in-codespaces/using-visual-studio-code-in-codespaces).